chiappo98/fast_detector_Response/README.md

 ## Required softwares

 On the file system of the submit machine Pyhton3 has to be installed.
-Looking at thefirst lines of the py programs in this repository users can check the additional modules which are needed (in particular I underline the need for the PyROOT module).
+Looking at the first lines of the py programs in this repository users can check the additional modules which are needed (in particular I underline the need for the PyROOT module).

-The only software which is not available publicly is the drdf package, necessary to build the output files.
+The only software which is not a standard Python package is the drdf package, necessary to build the output files.
 Installing this repository the user will get automaticly the `drdf.py` file.
 For the ones who have access to GIT repositories at *baltig.infn.it* (you need to be registered as guest at INFN - Sezione di Bologna), the same software is available [here](https://baltig.infn.it/dune/sand-optical/drdf).

 ### The drdf module

-*drdf* is a custom image format created by Nicolò Tosi (INFN - Section of Bologna) in order to store efficiently a high number of images, from multiple events.
+*drdf*, which stands for 'Detector Response Data Format', is a custom image format created by Nicolò Tosi (INFN - Section of Bologna) in order to store efficiently a high number of images, from multiple events.
 From a single event in fact we obtain 2x76 images, since 76 is the number of cameras in the GRAIN detector, and for each of them we store 2 images of size 32x32 pixels.
 The two images store respectively the amplitude (number of photons detected) of each pixel and the arrival time of the first photon, again on each pixel.
 A drdf file stores images labelled with their *uuid*, *event*-number, *camera*-number; the information contained in every camera can be retrived calling each specific pixel through its number (from 0 to 1023).